WordPress/test-handbook/test-reports/patch-testing.md

 Add as Attachment
 ```

-If already provided in the ticket, Testing Instructions do not need to be duplicated in Test Report.
+If already provided in the ticket, Testing Instructions do not need to be duplicated in the Test Report.